atharvap8/Advanced-IoT-Washing-Machine/README.md

-# Smart Washing Machine Controller
+# Advanced IoT Washing Machine Controller

 A DIY IoT project that transforms a standard washing machine into a smart, Alexa-controlled appliance with real-time Telegram feedback.